gruenerf/Mumbler/readme.txt

 We used jQuery because we all had experience with that and it was easier to use with Ajax which we have used to provide a better user experience, through lazy loading posts without having to reload the entire page.
 As a templating engine we used the in laravel already included blade.
+Since we think the only thing changing about a post is it´s text, the user only has the possibility to change that afterwards.
+If the hashtag wants to be changed it is considered as a new event and therefore a new post.

 /***************************/